 Ji-Hae Kang is Professor of Translation Studies at the Department of English Language Literature and the Director of the MA and PhD Programs in Translation and Interpreting Studies at Ajou University, Republic of Korea.
 Her research focuses on translation and interpreting in institutional settings, issues of power, identity and discourse in transnational exchanges, and the interplay between translation and digital culture.
 She has conducted case studies on translator positioning in institutions, translation/interpreting policies and practices in Korean history, and the role of translation in the circulation and reception of academic knowledge.
 Other interests include translation-related activities in transnational fandom and social, political, and ethical consequences of the development of digital technology with respect to translation.
 She is the author of Thongyekuy Ihay [Understanding Interpreting] (2004) and guest-editor of the special issue on Translation in Institutions for the journal Perspectives (2014).
 Her articles have appeared in a wide range of leading translation studies journals, including Target, The Translator, Meta, Perspectives and The Korean Association of Translation Studies (KATS) Journal.
 Previously the editor of The KATS Journal, she is currently on the editorial board of Perspectives.

-Professor of Translation Studies, University of Tampere, Finland.
+Professor of Translation Studies, Tampere University, Finland.

 Expertise: Ethics of translation, Institutional translation, Retranslation, Concepts and research methodology in translation studies